ODNZSL/NZSL-signbank/README.md

-  command is run, which happens when the container starts and result in a crash if a large amount of content has been recently imported; if this happens you should be able to run `./manage.py createinitialrevisions` manually using `heroku run` after which the app sholud be able to successfully restart
+  command is run, which happens when the container starts and result in a crash if a large amount of content has been recently imported; if this happens you should be able to run `./manage.py createinitialrevisions` manually using `heroku run` after which the app should be able to successfully restart

 ### Differences between NZSL Signbank and FinSL Signbank